 The mood at that weekend’s World Travel Expo was buoyant with people still dreaming, planning and booking international travel to Asia, the Americas, Europe and, yes, even cruising.
 Both anticipation and attendance numbers were positive.

-The difference one month can make!
-On March 19, New Zealand closed its borders to non-citizens and non-residents; the next day Australia closed its borders and banned Australians travelling overseas.
+The difference one month made!
+On 19 March 2020, New Zealand closed its borders to non-citizens and non-residents; the next day Australia closed its borders and banned Australians travelling overseas.
 This move effectively grounded Australia’s travel, tourism and airline industries with the world soon following suit.

 In mere weeks, Qantas stood down 20,000 staff and its domestic network operations shrunk to just five per cent.
-Virgin Australia stood down 80 per cent of its workforce and cancelled 65,000 flights between March 1 and April 30 due to COVID-19 travel restrictions before collapsing, going into administration on April 21.
-At the time of writing this, the embattled airline is waiting for a lifeline from two US-based bidders.
+Virgin Australia stood down 80 per cent of its workforce and cancelled 65,000 flights between 1 March 1 and 30 April due to COVID-19 travel restrictions before collapsing, going into administration on 21 April 2020.
+The embattled airline was in limbo for most of last year, waiting for a lifeline from two US-based bidders.